bzg/woof/README.md

-# Extract useful mailing lists interactions from your mailbox

-Woof! monitors a mailbox, capture useful email interactions and expose them on a web page.
-Imagine, for example, that your email address is subscribed to numerous free software development lists and you want to catch bugs reports, patches, feature requests sent to all these lists: then you can plug Woof! and have your mailbox monitored, with the most important information exposed on a web page.
+# Watch Over Our Folders!

+When plugged to a mailbox subscribed to mailing lists, Woof! captures some of the emails sent to these lists (bug reports, patches, feature requests, etc.) and expose them on a webpage.

+If you love emails and mailing lists and use them for free software development, you may consider giving Woof! a try: it can serve both as a replacement for traditional issue trackers and as a kind of personal information manager, e.g. tracking patches you send to various mailing lists.

+Woof! has been developed based on years of relying on the Org mailing list for [Emacs Org-mode](https://orgmode.org/) development: I hope it can be useful to other projects too.

 ![img](woof.png)